semiromid/blissify/README.md

 b.bundle().pipe(process.stdout);
 ```

-bundle it up
+Then, run the script to bundle it up:

 ```
 node bundler
 ```

-**pro tip:** you can configure a custom extension for blissify
+**Pro tip:** you can configure a custom extension for blissify

 ```
 bundler.transform(blissify.configure('.bliss'));
 ```

-## debug
+### Debug

-to set the transformer in debug mode, set `verbose=true` when instatiating blissify
+To set the transformer in debug mode, set `verbose=true` when instatiating blissify

 ```
 var blissify = require('blissify');
 blissify.verbose = true;
 ```

-when enabled, debug mode will `console.log` when a raw template is successfully recompiled and `console.error` when a parse error occurs. this is super helpful if you're using [watchify](https://github.com/substack/watchify). an error will look like:
+When enabled, debug mode will `console.log` when a raw template is successfully recompiled and `console.error` when a parse error occurs.
+This is super helpful if you're using [watchify](https://github.com/substack/watchify). an error will look like:

 ```
 [blissify] error: <badTemplate.html>
 <errorStackTrace>
 ```

-note that when in debug mode, an error is not passed to the `through` stream.
+Note that when in debug mode, the error is not passed to the `through` stream.

-## upgrading from `0.1.x` to `1.0.0`?
+## Upgrading from `0.1.x` to `1.0.0`?

-- if using a custom file extension, make sure to use the new configuration pattern
+- If using a custom file extension, make sure to use the new configuration pattern
-- if using a bundler script, make sure to change `b.transform(blissify())` to `b.transform(blissify)`
+- If using a bundler script, make sure to change `b.transform(blissify())` to `b.transform(blissify)`

-## tests
+## Test

 drink up me 'earties, yo ho!

-## license

-MIT, see LICENSE